-The COVID-19 pandemic continues even as we reach the end of 2020.
-While the new vaccine offers new hope, it will take time to administer it to enough people before it is safe to stop following protective guidelines.
-We can safely assume that Americans will need to continue to wear masks, wash their hands frequently and practice social distancing well into 2021, which means congregations need to plan their events for the coming year with these guidelines in mind.
+The COVID-19 pandemic continues even as we enter 2022.
+While the vaccines and boosters offer hope, it will still take time to administer them to enough people before it is safe to stop following protective guidelines.
+We can safely assume that Americans will need to continue to wear masks, monitor the health of themselves and those around them, do testing, wash their hands frequently and practice social distancing well into 2022, which means congregations need to plan their events for the coming year with these guidelines in mind.

 Host an online or hybrid worship service